hoaitan/cache/README.md

 # Cache - A multi level cache

-`Cache` implements mult cache levels:
+`Cache` implements multi cache levels:

 - Local cache: By using [freecache](https://github.com/coocood/freecache).
 - Redis cache: By using Redis.